 Table 35-6.
-Event Generators in UPDI

-Generator Name Generating Length of Event Module Description Event Event Type Clock Domain UPDI SYNCH SYNCH character Level CLK_UPDI SYNCH char on UPDI pin synchronized to CLK_UPDI
+Event Generators in UPDI Generat or Name B Generating Module Event Description Event Type Clock Domain Length of Event UPDI SYNCH SYNCH character Level CLK_UPDI SYNCH char on UPDI pin synchronized to CLK_UPDI

 This event is set on the UPDI clock for each detected positive edge in the SYNCH character, and it is not possible to disable this event from the UPDI.